 How to fix it

-If the seedling has no leaves showing outside of the seed, and it has been like this for multiple days, you can attempt to break the seed off of the plant.
-However, often it is difficult to do while leaving the leaves intact.
+If the seedling has no leaves showing outside of the seed, and it’s been like this for multiple days, you can attempt to break the seed off of the plant.
+Most likely though you’ll break the leaves and kill the plant (but it’s worth a shot since it’ll die anyway).
 If this is your situation, assume that you need to replant your seeds.

 If you can see a portion of the leaves, there are two ways you can try to remove the seed.

 The first is to spray the seed with water.
-Once it is wet, delicately try to slide the seed off the cotyledons.
+Once it’s wet, delicately try to slide the seed off the cotyledons.
 The second option is to delicately try and crack the seed in half to pull it off of the plant.

 Plants are surprisingly resilient, and often will survive even if you rip the cotyledon leaves in half when trying to remove the seed coating.
 The main goal is to not break the stem, and to have at least partial leaves intact at the end.